Members of the Board of Directors

 Ed Zander

-Ed Zander starting working at Marin Ventures in 1997 as an Instructor.
-He later completed an MS in Special Education and worked in Lake County as a teacher, high school principal, and Special Education Director.
-Since his return to Marin County, he is the Assistant Director of Students Services for San Rafael City schools.
+Ed Zander started working at Marin Ventures in 1997 as an Instructor.
+He later completed an MS in Educational Leadership and worked in Lake County as a teacher, high school principal, and Special Education Director.
+Since his return to Marin County, he was the Assistant Director of Students Services for San Rafael City schools.
 He has created Integrated Sports programs for students with disabilities and their non-disabled peers in Lake and Marin counties.
-Ed has a real passion for his work with students with disabilities.
+Since 2020 he has been an Educational Program Consultant for the California Department of Education, investigating Special Education complaints throughout the state.
+Ed has a real passion for work with students with disabilities and is very committed to people with Intellectual/Developmental Disabilities.

 Leadership